Estimated reading time: 8 minutes

 The answer to that is, I don’t precisely know.
 The developer of the MMO officially launched the game a while ago and it had unsuccessful receptions in Korea, Japan, and Russia.
 It was buggy, over-hyped, and it had detrimental receptions in its launched countries.

 Another fun fact: this MMO’s western launch was cancelled by the original game publisher, Aeria Games, sometime last year!
-Ambitiously, Neowiz choose to self publish the game instead of using another publisher, in hopes that the game would receive a better reception than previously earned.
+Ambitiously, Neowiz chose to self publish the game instead of using another publisher, in hopes that the game would receive a better reception than previously earned.

 Considering the game had been beta tested in South Korea in 2014, I question what happened from then until now.
 Really I just think that the developer shot themselves in the foot launching Bless Online.